adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

    - Open your IDE and change the working directory to the desired location.
    - Type `git clone` in the terminal and paste the URL to clone the repository.

+## Project Structure
+- `.devcontainers/`: Configuration files for development containers.
+- `app_pages/`: Contains different pages of the web application.
+- `input/`: Input data and resources.
+- `jupyter_notebooks/`: Jupyter notebooks for data exploration and model development.
+- `outputs/`: Generates files as part of its operation, such as reports, logs, or data exports
+- `src/`: Python source code for the project.
+- `static/`: Contains static assets like images and stylesheets.
+- `app.py`: Main application script.
+- `README.md`: Project documentation.
+- `requirements.txt`: Lists project dependencies.

 ## Platforms
 - **Heroku**: Deployment platform for the project.
 - **Jupyter Notebook**: Used for code editing.
 - **Kaggle**: Source for downloading datasets.